FAIRmat-NFDI/nomad-docs/docs/explanation/architecture.md

 # Architecture

-## A containerized cloud enabled architecture
+## A containerized, cloud-enabled architecture

 NOMAD is a modern web-application that requires a lot of services to run.
 Some are NOMAD specific, others are 3rd party products.
-While all services can be traditionally installed and run on a single sever, NOMAD advocates the use of containers and operating NOMAD in a cloud environment.
+While all services can be traditionally installed and run on a single server, NOMAD advocates the use of containers and operating NOMAD in a cloud environment.

 <figure markdown>